maxnorth/nv/README.md

 Environment loading consists of two steps:

-1. Load: read environment variables from local .env files, same as `dotenv`
+1. Load: read environment variables from local .env files, like `dotenv` does
-2. Resolve: check all environment variables for values matching a unique syntax.
-This syntax specifies a provider and location for a real value - for example: `@vault:kv/my-app/database/password`. `nv` resolves the real value using the provider, then assigns it back to the environment variable.
+2. Resolve: check all environment variables for value references, for example: `@vault:kv/my-app/database/password`. `nv` resolves the real value using the provider config in `nv.yaml` and rewrites the environment variable.

 ```
 # .env